arohner/spectrum/README.md

 ## Limitations

-It's still very early.
+- It's still very early.
 It doesn't understand all clojure forms yet, nor all spec annotations.
 Contributions welcome.

-It only proves things that your specs would have caught, not that the function has no type errors.
+- It only proves things that your specs would have caught, not that the function has no type errors.

-It also proceeds from the assumption that your specs are correct (i.e. don't error at runtime).
+- It also proceeds from the assumption that your specs are correct (i.e. no spec errors at runtime).
 If you're not running clojure.test.spec or not running your unit tests with `instrument`, you're gonna have a bad time.

 ## How It Works